headline-design/pipeline-morra-reach/Workshop.md

 [Participant('Player1',Player1),Participant('Player2',Player2)]
 ```

-We simply allow both players  to `play` sending in a two numbers one that represents the number of fingers and the other that represent's the prediction, and we also allow them to view the winner with the `displayWinner` function, we also have the variable `wager` that is specific to the first player who deploy's the contract and `acceptWager` that is specific to the second person who deploy's the contract.
+We simply allow both players  to `play` sending in a two numbers one that represents the number of fingers and the other that represent's the prediction, and we also allow them to view the winner with the `displayWinner` function, we also have the variable `wager` that is specific to the first player who deploy's the contract and `acceptWager` that is specific to the second person who connect's the contract.

 # Communication Construction
 Now,let's see the communication flow in our project, meaning the order of interactions that have to happen: